Harish Kalyan: Breakthrough (2018–present)

-In 2017, Harish took part in the first season of the Tamil reality television show, Bigg Boss hosted by Kamal Haasan.
-He entered the show on day 53 as a new contestant and finished as the show's second runner up.
 Following his successful appearance on the show, Harish Kalyan was signed on to play the lead role in Elan's romantic comedy Pyaar Prema Kaadhal (2018), which featured him opposite fellow Bigg Boss contestant Raiza Wilson.
 Portraying Sree Kumar, a naive Chennai-based IT worker, he won positive reviews for his portrayal as the film received critical and commercial acclaim upon release.
-A critic from the Indian Express wrote Harish "comes up with a performance that he can be proud of", while the Deccan Chronicle also praised the lead pair, noting Harish "looks good and plays his boy-next-door character with utmost ease", while "his flair for comedy also comes to the fore".
+A critic from the Indian Express wrote Harish Kalyan "comes up with a performance that he can be proud of", while the Deccan Chronicle also praised the lead pair, noting Harish "looks good and plays his boy-next-door character with utmost ease", while "his flair for comedy also comes to the fore".

 In 2019, Harish Kalyan starred as a middle-class boy with major anger issues and a troubled childhood in Ispade Rajavum Idhaya Raniyum directed by Ranjit Jayakodi.
 Critic from The Times of India found that "Harish Kalyan excels as the aggressive and possessive youngster, a character which is quite contrasting to the one he essayed in Pyaar Prema Kaadhal”.
 Having played the boy next door in his earlier films, Kalyan had to step out of his comfort zone to prepare for Gautham's role.
 Besides gaining weight, he grew a beard for his rugged look.
 The film received both critical acclaim and wide audience response.
 His film Dhanusu Raasi Neyargale (2019) with Sanjay Bharathi, son of director Santhana Bharathi, was a comedy-drama with a lead male character who is highly superstitious.
 He played the role of a staunch believer in josiyam and jadhagam.
 Harish won positive critical acclaim for his performance as Prabhu Govind in the movie Dharala Prabhu (2020), which is the Tamil adapted version of 2012 Hindi film Vicky donor.
 Directed by the debutant Krishna Marimuthu, the film opened to positive reviews.
 He was also roped in to play one of the lead in Chimbu Deven's interesting entertainer titled Kasada Thapara (2021) which is produced by Venkat Prabhu's Black Ticket Company.
 Besides, Harish played the lead role in Oh Manapenne (2021), the Tamil remake of the 2016 Telugu film Pelli Choopulu.
-He will next play the lead in the movie Let’s Get Married, produced by M.S.Dhoni owned Dhoni Entertainments.
+He also played the lead in the movie Let’s Get Married, produced by M.S.Dhoni owned Dhoni Entertainment, which released to negative reviews.